-- 1. Balances are due in full one week before online, extension, or self-paced courses begin, unless other payment arrangements have been made (i.e. payment plan, employment vouchers, etc.).
-Payments for Independent Study courses are due at the time of registration. - 2.
-A semester payment plan\ is available for eligible students, fees may apply.
-Information on this plan is available online at mycollegepaymentplan.com/moodydl, or by calling (800) 609-8056.
-You may sign up for the plan by logging into your my.moody.edu student portal and looking under the "MDL Students" tab.
+1. Balances are due in full one week before online or self-paced courses begin, unless other payment arrangements have been made (i.e. payment plan, employment vouchers, etc.).
+Payments for Independent Study courses are due at the time of registration.
+Contact studentbookkeeping@moody.edu with any questions regarding amount due.

+2. A semester payment plan is available for eligible students, fees may apply.
+Information on this plan is available by calling (800) 609-8056 or (312) 329-4223.
+You may sign up for the plan by logging into the my.moody.edu > Students Tab > Student Center, scroll down to the "Finances" section in the middle of the page.
+Below the word "Nelnet" is the following link: "Finances / Payment Plans / Refunds".
+Then follow the prompts.
+Contact paymentplan@moody.edu with any payment plan questions.